Hypothesis Tests for Finance

 Learning Outcome Statement:

-construct hypothesis tests and determine their statistical significance, the associated Type I and Type II errors, and power of the test given a significance level
+explain hypothesis testing and its components, including statistical significance, Type I and Type II errors, and the power of a test.

 Summary: